jcthedog/NeverForget/PROJECT_DOCUMENTATION.md

 ---

-**📝 Note: This calendar reset version provides a clean foundation for rebuilding the calendar functionality with a fresh design and improved architecture.**
+**📝 Note: This version represents a major milestone with the complete implementation of the comprehensive calendar system.
+The app now provides a world-class calendar experience that matches the requirements specification exactly.**

+---

+**🎉 CALENDAR SYSTEM IMPLEMENTATION COMPLETE - READY FOR DATA INTEGRATION AND GOOGLE CALENDAR SYNC**